EdisonLeeeee/Graph-Adversarial-Learning/README.md

 <img width = "500"  height =300 src="imgs/wordcloud.png" ></a>

 This repository contains Attack-related papers, Defense-related papers, Robustness Certification papers, etc., ranging from 2017 to 2021.
-All papers are available for download from [Latest Release](https://github.com/gitgiter/Graph-Adversarial-Learning/releases/latest).

-If you find this repository useful, please cite:
+If you find this repo useful, please cite:
 *A Survey of Adversarial Learning on Graph, Arxiv'20*, [Link](https://arxiv.org/abs/2003.05730)

 ```bibtex